iapyeh/GGeditor/docs/index.rst

     Fixed:

-    * Insert link to another document failed for binded documents if binding path is different document path.
+    * Insert link to another document failed for documents with binding file if the binding path is different document path.

     Featured: